SUPARCO: CubeSats

-Rocket Programs
+Rocket Programmes

 Sounding Rockets

 Since 1961, the commission supported and led the early studies on solid-propellant rockets, which it succeeded in developing the Rehbar-I. The Rehbar-I rocket was a derivative based on the U.S. Nike-Cajun, and continued its service until 1972.

 Hatf-I & Abdali

 In 1987, the military funded the commission's design study on rocket engines for Hatf-I, which was completed with the Khan Research Laboratories (KRL), the national defense laboratory of the Ministry of Defence.
 In 1995, the Commission designed the rocket engine for the Abdali project, which was completed in 2004.

-The Commission also conducted studies on rocket engines for the Shaheen program.
+The Commission also conducted studies on rocket engines for the Shaheen programme.